Asklepi0s/astronomy/herzsprung_russell.md

 # Hertzsprung-Russell Diagram

-Diagram organizing stars by the amount (luminosity) and characteristics of light (spectral classification) they admit.
+Diagram organizing stars by the amount of light (luminosity) and characteristics of light (spectral classification) they emit.

 For more information please visit [link](https://en.wikipedia.org/wiki/Hertzsprung%E2%80%93Russell_diagram)